 In 1872, Susan B. Anthony was arrested for the "crime" of voting (remember that the 19th Amendment was still decades away).
 The judge at her trial refused to allow her to testify, specifically ordered the jury to deliver a guilty verdict, entered the verdict as "guilty" when they stood mute, refused to poll the jury afterward (even after both sides asked him to), and read an opinion he had written weeks before.
-Anthony informed the court she would never pay the sentenced $100 fine, the judge said he wouldn't send her to jail instead (knowing it would lead to appeal) and an embarrassed federal government was only too happy to forget the whole thing.
+Anthony informed the court she would never pay the sentenced $100 fine-the judge said he wouldn't send her to jail instead (knowing it would lead to appeal) and an embarrassed New York state government was only too happy to forget the whole thing.

 Many modern historians believe that the infamous Captain William Kidd was nothing more than a privateer with harsh methods.
 His trial for piracy lasted only two days, and critical evidence that would've exonerated Kidd was deliberately misplaced.
 Kidd was trapped between the Tory and Whig political parties.
 The Tories wanted to use Kidd to disgrace the Whigs.
 When he refused to testify, he became politically useless.
 The Whigs wanted him convicted to avoid public embarrassment.
 Here is an article at the other wiki.